MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-800.md

 **HADOOP_CMD**: This should be set to the command used to invoke Hadoop

-**HADOOP_CLASSPATH**: This should be set to include the full path to the RRE jar files (typically /usr/lib64/MRS-8.0/scripts).
+**HADOOP_CLASSPATH**: This should be set to include the full path to the R Server jar files (typically /usr/lib64/MRS-8.0/scripts).

 **CLASSPATH**: This should be a fully expanded CLASSPATH with access to all required Hadoop JAR files.